Loan Prediction App

 Building a simple loan prediction web app

 I designed this project with the purposes of using AWS RDS to host the data, AutoGluon for building Machine Learning model and Flask for the app.
-The use case for this project is to predict whether loan will be paid off.
+The use case for this project is to predict whether a loan will be paid off.

 App